Warnings: mild description of violent murder, references to sexual assault.

 It mattered not if things were more awkward than he had expected.
 Today was still the same day he had waited for, the same circumstances.
 He would find Wei Wuxian after the hunt had begun; he would talk to him in the forest, away from pring eyes, unchaperoned like they had been in the rocky mountains of the Nightless City.

 He would bow with a hand over his heart.
-He would tell Wei Wuxian what he had felt for him since they were just children—since he had visited Yunmeng with his mother and been ordered to talk to Jiang Yanli, and he had sat next to her and not said a word to her and watched the young omega boy play in the water below him, the honeyscent of him so sweet that he had barely dared to breathe.
+He would tell Wei Wuxian what he had felt for him since they were just children—since he had visited Yunmeng with his mother and been ordered to talk to Jiang Yanli, and he had sat next to the girl and not said a word to her and watched the young kunze boy play in the water below him, the honeyscent of him so sweet that he had barely dared to breathe.

 He didn’t care anymore what his father thought.
 Jin Zixuan had fought the war for him while he cowered in Lanling, he had protected Jiang Yanli, he had driven the Jin clan out of the shame of having given Wen Ruohan so much leeway.